A general-purpose, ahead-of-time compiled language with algebraic effects

 Every Yo file automatically imports std/prelude.yo, which provides the core types, traits, and builtins available without any explicit import:

-bool, i8–i64, u8–u64, f32, f64, isize, usize, strint, uint, short, long, longlong, char, etc.Eq, Ord, Add, Sub, Mul, Div, Iterator, IntoIterator, TryFrom, TryInto, Dispose, Send, Rc, Acyclic, etc.Type, Expr, ExprList, VarIO, FutureState, JoinHandleassert, unsafe, try, for, not, arc, Box, boxStill In Design
+bool, i8–i64, u8–u64, f32, f64, isize, usize, strint, uint, short, long, longlong, char, etc.Eq, Ord, Add, Sub, Mul, Div, Iterator, IntoIterator, TryFrom, TryInto, Dispose, Send, Rc, Acyclic, etc.Type, Expr, ExprList, VarIo, FutureState, JoinHandleassert, unsafe, try, for, not, arc, Box, boxStill In Design

 Yo ships with a comprehensive standard library covering strings, collections, file I/O, networking, encoding, regex, crypto, and more.
 For the full module reference, see the Standard Library Documentation.